Rapha149/ClearFog/README.md

 ## Config

-The default config looks like this:
+The default `config.yml` looks like this:
 ```yml
 enabled: true
 view-distance: 32